 [(1a) deleted]

-(2) An application under paragraph (1)(d) may be made ex parte.
+(2) An application under subrule (1)(d) may be made ex parte.

 (3) Nothing contained in this Rule shall be construed as preventing any party to a cause or matter searching for, inspecting, and taking or bespeaking a copy of any affidavit or other document filed in the Central Office in that cause or matter or filed therein before the commencement of that cause or matter, but made with a view to its commencement.